Pennsylvania Crappie Fishing

 All about fishing for black and white crappie in PA.

 Crappie are actually a member of the sunfish family and can be found in many Pennsylvania lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.

 Crappie Fishing Waters In Pennsylvania

 Crappie tend to appear in most waters that stay warm enough for them.
 PA has it share of ponds, rivers and small lakes containing crappie.
-The major lakes with healthy schools of crappie include Blue Marsh Lake, Glendale Lake, High Point Reservoir, Lake Arthur, Lake Erie, Pymatuning Lake, Raystown Lake, Shenango River Lake and Tamarack Lake.
+The major lakes with healthy schools of crappie include Blue Marsh Lake, Foster Joseph Sayers Lake, Glendale Lake, High Point Reservoir, Lake Arthur, Lake Ontelaunee, Pymatuning Lake, Raystown Lake, Shenango River Lake and Tamarack Lake.

 The Pennsylvania state record crappie was caught out of Hammond Lake.

 World record: 6 lbs 0 oz